chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 <input type="text" id="phone" name="phone_number">
 ```

-- The `for` attribute of a `label` element must be equal to the `id` attribute of the related element to be associated together.
+- The `for` attribute of a `label` element must be equal to the `id` attribute of the related label/input element pair  to be associated together.

 ![download (15)](C:\Users\jenny\Downloads\download (15).png)